Amaze all of the students in your class with these mathematical tricks. A nice way to start or end a lesson.

 The Transum version of the traditional sliding tile puzzle.

-Race across the screen to match the times tables question with the answer.
+Revise multiplication facts by racing across the screen to match the times tables question with the correct answer without getting hit by lightning.

-A two player game.
-The objective is to grab the multiples faster than the other player.
+A one or two player game.
+The objective is to grab all the multiples of the chosen times table faster than the other player.

 An adventure game requiring students to solve puzzles as they move through the old mansion.

-Find the ten mathematical words in the grid of letters.
+Find the mathematical words in the grid of letters.

 Remember these mathematical words for their shape and movement.